preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/notification-panel/index.rst

-Notification Panel
+Notification panel
 ====================

-The Notification Panel is a concept in Omnia.
+The notification panel is a concept in Omnia.
 The purpose is to help end users find out what information has been updated within different areas of the intranet.

-A Notification Panel can be placed on any page through the Notification Panel block, or in the Action Manu, to show different notifications.
-You can create several Notification Panels for different purposes.
+A notification panel can be placed on any page through the Notification panel block, or in the action menu, to show different notifications.
+You can create several notification panels for different purposes.

 The first you will see is the list of existing notification panels, for example:

 .. image:: notification-panel-new3.png

-Create a new Notification Panel
+Create a new notification panel
 *********************************
-To create a new Notification Panel, do the following:
+To create a new notification panel, do the following:

 1. Click the plus.